rahji/reviews/README.md

 (Note: the `-u` bit is required or your PDFs will all be owned by the `root` user, which is a pain when if you want to remove them later.)

-### MacOS or Linux

-Follow steps 2 and 3 from the Windows instructions above.

-### Output

-No matter which OS you're using, the Docker command will create a series of directories containing all the PDF files you need.
+The above Docker command will create a series of directories containing all the PDF files you need.
+It also creates a corresponding markdown file for each PDF.

 After emailing the student PDFs to the individual grads, copy all of the folders into the appropriate folder on Sharepoint for our records.

 ## Why this is on GitHub